 Where my childhood ended.

-So I’ve got this theory, right?
-How there must be certain moments, scattered throughout our lives, what change a person forever.
-No warning.
-No instruction manual.
-Just BAM! — life changed forever.
-‘Cause in the four long years since the accident, it’s like I’ve been frozen in time, not some bratty kid anymore, but sure as hell not grown neither, like somethin’ caught between worlds.
-So I guess it made sense, when I first started livin’ in my head, as if the only way to deal with the madness of the world was to trouble it with make-believe.
-‘Cause maybe that’s how we survive what can’t ever be undone.
+But maybe that’s how we survive what can’t ever be undone.
 We create what never was, hoping it somehow fills the space of what can never be again.
 It’s basic mathematics.
 Cut out the part that burns, add some wishful thinking, and hope it somehow equals somethin’ you can live with.

-Because I still think about that night.
 How quiet it got after the noise stopped.
 How the stars look different when you’re lying on your back in a field of broken glass.
-How long I waited before I understood that nobody was coming to help us.
-Although the shrink said it’s normal.
-Part of the process, he called it.
-Like grief is somethin’ you can finish, like homework, or washing the dishes.
+Although the teachers say it’s normal.
+Part of the process, they call it.
+As if grief is somethin’ you can finish, like homework, or washing the dishes.

 And so the years roll by, and sure, the pain dulls somewhat, but I still get a bad taste in my mouth as I pass by — ash and lead and something like paint stripper.
 It don’t matter that years have passed since they winched our broken car through the fence and towed it away.
 It don’t matter that I’ve stomped this ground a thousand times, eyes downcast like I’m huntin’ for something, ‘cause here I am again, like I’m forever bearing witness, forever hoping to learn some sorta secret truth as to why things fell apart the way they did, like knowin’ the shape of it might make this tale my own, as if through ownership, I might finally understand.